anywhichway/blockstore/README.md

 # Internals

-A BlockStore consists of three files:
+A BlockStore consists of two files:

 1) `store.json` which stores the actual data.
 If encoded as `utf8`, this can actually be viewed in a text editor.
 2) `blocks.json` which stores the keys and offsets and sizes of data blocks in `store.json` as well as offsets and sizes of keys in itself.
-3) `free.json` which stores arrays pointing to free spaces in `store.json`.

-Note, `free.json` may look like it has a bunch of unused space; however, the arrays are of fixed byte size to store the largest integers supported in JavaScript.

-The contents of `blocks.json` and `free.json` are kept in memory at all times, although only written incrementally.
+The contents of `blocks.json` is kept in memory at all times, although it is written incrementally as updated.

 # Collaboration